bazelbuild/bazel/site/versions/master/docs/external.md

 <a name="transitive-dependencies"></a>
 ## Transitive dependencies

 Bazel only reads dependencies listed in your `WORKSPACE` file.
-This means that if your project (`A`) depends on another project (`B`) which list a dependency on project `C` in its `WORKSPACE` file, you'll have to add both `B` and `C` to your project's `WORKSPACE` file.
-This can balloon the `WORKSPACE` file size, but hopefully limits the chances of having one library include `C` at version 1.0 and another include `C` at 2.0.
+If your project (`A`) depends on another project (`B`) which list a dependency on a third project (`C`) in its `WORKSPACE` file, you'll have to add both `B` and `C` to your project's `WORKSPACE` file.
+This requirement can balloon the `WORKSPACE` file size, but hopefully limits the chances of having one library include `C` at version 1.0 and another include `C` at 2.0.

+## Generate a `WORKSPACE` file

 Bazel provides a tool to help generate these expansive `WORKSPACE` files, called `generate_workspace`.
-This is not included with the binary installer, so you'll need to clone the [GitHub repo](https://github.com/bazelbuild/bazel) to use it.
+This tool is not included with the binary installer, so you'll need to clone the [GitHub repo](https://github.com/bazelbuild/bazel) to use it.
 We recommend using the tag corresponding to your current version of bazel, which you can check by running `bazel version`.

 `cd` to the GitHub clone, `git checkout` the appropriate tag, and run the following to build the tool and see usage: